Today's Articles

 Scholars such as Olumbe Bassir and Ramatoulie O. Othman distinguish between the Oku and the Krios.
 By contrast, the Oku is the principal of Yoruba descent and has traditionally maintained strong Yoruba and Muslim traditions.
 They also have more traditional African culture and widely practice formal polygamy and, to a significant extent, practice female genital mutilation.
 The Krios settled across West Africa in the nineteenth century in communities such as Limbe, Cameroon, Conakry, Guinea, Banjul, Gambia, Lagos, Nigeria, Abeokuta, Calabar, Accra, Ghana, Cape Coast, Fernando Pó.
 The Krio language influenced other pidgins such as Cameroonian Pidgin English, Nigerian Pidgin English, and Pichinglis.
 Thus, the Aku people of the Gambia, the Saro of Nigeria, and the Fernandino people of Equatorial Guinea are sub-ethnic groups or direct descendants of the Sierra Leone Creole people.

 In 1787, the British helped 400 freed slaves, primarily African Americans freed during the American Revolutionary War who had been evacuated to London, and West Indians and Africans from London, to relocate to Sierra Leone to settle in what they called the "Province of Freedom."
 Some had been freed earlier and worked as servants in London.
 Most of the first group died from disease and warfare with indigenous Black Africans.
 About 64 survived to settle in Granville Town.
 In 1792, they were joined by 1200 Black Loyalists from Nova Scotia; these were former black slaves and their descendants.
 Many adults had left rebel owners and fought for the British in the Revolutionary War.
 The Crown had offered them freedom, which left rebel masters, and thousands joined the British Army.
-The British resettled 3,000 blacks in Nova Scotia, where many found the climate and racial discrimination harsh.
+The British resettled 3,000 Blacks in Nova Scotia, where many found the climate and racial discrimination harsh.

 More than 1200 volunteered to settle in the new colony of Freetown, established by British abolitionists.
 In 1800, the British also transported 550 Maroons, militant escaped slaves from Jamaica to Sierra Leone.
 After Britain and the United States abolished the international African slave trade in 1808, they patrolled off the continent to intercept illegal shipping.
 The British resettled Liberated Africans from slave ships at Freetown.
 The Liberated Africans included people from the Yoruba, Igbo, Efik, Fante, and other ethnicities of West Africa.
 Some members of Temne, Limba, Mende, and Loko groups, indigenous Sierra Leone ethnicities, were also among the Liberated Africans resettled at Freetown and assimilated into Krio culture.
 Others came to the settlement voluntarily, seeing opportunities in Creole culture.

 On the voyage to Sierra Leone, 96 passengers died.
 However, enough survived to establish and build a colony.
 Seventy white women accompanied the men to Sierra Leone; they were most likely wives and girlfriends of the Black settlers.
-Their colony was known as the "Province of Freedom," and their settlement was called "Granville Town"' after the English abolitionist Granville Sharp.
+Their colony was known as the "Province of Freedom," their settlement was called "Granville Town"' after the English abolitionist Granville Sharp.
 The British negotiated the land for the settlement with the local Temne chief, King Tom.
 However, before the ships sailed away from Sierra Leone, 50 white women had died, and about 250 remained of the original 440 who left Plymouth—another 86 settlers killed in the first four months.
 Although there was no hostility between the two groups, after King Tom's death, the next Temne chief retaliated for a slave trader's burning of his village.
 He threatened to destroy Granville Town.
 The Temne ransacked Granville Town and took some Black Poor into slavery, while others became slave traders.

 In early 1791, Alexander Falconbridge returned to find only 64 original residents (39 black men, 19 Black women, and six white women).
 The 64 people had been cared for by a Greek and a colonist, Thomas Kallingree, at Fourah Bay, an abandoned African village.
 There, the settlers reestablished Granville Town.
 After that time, they were called the "Old Settlers."
 By this time, the Province of Freedom had been destroyed; Granville Sharp did not lead the next settlement movement.
 Sierra Leone gained Independence in 1961.
 The national language of Sierra Leone is English.
 In addition to English, the Krios also speak a distinctive Creole language named after their ethnic group.